-Current Status: The Mexican long-nosed bat is listed as endangered by the U. S. Fish and Wildlife Service in 1988, and a federal recovery plan has been prepared (USFWS, 1994).
-A 5-year review of the federal recovery plan by the USFWS was in development in 2012 (A. Roberson, pers. comm., 2012).
+Current Status: The Mexican long-nosed bat was listed as endangered by the U. S. Fish and Wildlife Service in 1988, and a federal recovery plan has been prepared (USFWS, 1994).
+As of 2019, a 5-year review of the federal recovery plan by the USFWS has been completed (USFWS, 2019).
 The New Mexico State Game Commission approved listing the species as endangered under the Wildlife Conservation Act in 1990; it was also listed during 1975-1978, apparently based on the species nomenclature in use at the time for long-nosed bats (Jones and Schmitt, 1997).
 In 2016, a binational multi-agency team (collectively called the Nivalis Conservation Network) was formed to identify conservation needs of this species in the United States and Mexico, with the goal of developing a conservation action plan and a revised federal recovery plan.
 Population sizes, migratory habits and distribution in New Mexico are not fully understood, in part because various passive monitoring techniques such as audio detection and exit counts at day roosts cannot distinguish between this species and the similar lesser long-nosed bat which occurs in the same area.
 Hoyt et al. (1994) conservatively estimated that they netted 150 to 200 individuals of Leptonycteris in the proportion of two lesser long-nosed bats for every one Mexican long-nosed bat in the Animas Mountains.
-A study by Bogan et al. (2006a-b) identified night roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at these roosts ranged from 4 to a few thousand individuals and varied during the summer.
+A study by Bogan et al. (2006a-b; 2017) identified night roost sites in the Animas, Peloncillo, and Big Hatchet mountains; numbers of long-nosed bats (both species) at these roosts ranged from 4 to a few thousand individuals and varied during the summer.
+Studies of Leptonycteris bats at a roost site in the Big Hatchet Mountains by K. Stoner and colleagues are currently ongoing, with a focus on seasonal occurrence, the availability of food sources, and diet (Stoner et al. 2022).